gabrielsadaka/gabrielsadaka.github.io/dotnet-gcp-pulumi/post.md

       DB_USERNAME: $DB_USERNAME
 ```

 The two GCP accounts, the IAM changes and the enabling of the GCP APIs are declared using the GCP Pulumi library, defined in the `deploy-iam` task.
-Similar to Terraform, Pulumi maintains the latest state of the deployment, comparing that to the declared state in the latest commit, applying only the changes that were made.
+Like Terraform, Pulumi maintains the latest state of the deployment, comparing that to the declared state in the latest commit, applying only the changes that were made.

 ```typescript
 ...